microsoft/nni/docs/en_US/TrialExample/RocksdbExamples.rst

 Benchmark code
 ^^^^^^^^^^^^^^

 Benchmark code should receive a configuration from NNI manager, and report the corresponding benchmark result back.
 Following NNI APIs are designed for this purpose.
 In this example, writing operations per second (OPS) is used as a performance metric.
-Please refer to `here <Trials>`__ for detailed information.
+Please refer to `here <Trials.rst>`__ for detailed information.

 * Use ``nni.get_next_parameter()`` to get next system configuration.